glynthomas/b2/README.md

+# brennan web app archive

+brennan releases for the B2 music player, zip files to be saved to a USB stick for upgrading ( or downgrading ) the web app which is no longer developed & maintained by brennan, last release [11/04/2019]

+a new noiseless version branch of this web app, is currently being developed & maintained at oksauce.com please visit for lastest news

 # brennan web app noiseless why?

 brennan b2 music & radio media player is a great bit of kit and relatively easy to modify, the native web app B2 branch is, i understand no longer being maintained, the web app final release continually polls the b2 unit every half a second for sync & status updates, this polling seems to create the following 'hidden' problems;